skot/bitaxeGamma/readme.md

 ## ASIC
 At the heart of the bitaxeGamma is a BM1370 Bitcoin mining ASIC from the Antminer S21 Pro from Bitmain.
 It's not open source.

-- Bitmain claims the BM1370 has 17.5 J/TH efficiency.
+- Bitmain claims the BM1370 has 15 J/TH efficiency.
 We can get pretty close to that with the BitaxeGamma
 - The Antminer S21 Pro has a nominal hashrate of 234 TH/s.
 There are 3 hashboards with 65 chips each, for a total of 168 chips.
 The bitaxeGamma has a single one of these chips.
-That means we should get about 1.2 TH/s per bitaxeGamma.
+That means _about_ 1.2 TH/s per bitaxeGamma.
 Initial testing looks good!
 - The BM1370 is brand new and isn't available individually yet.
 The best place to get these chips is right out of a S21 Pro.
 - The BM1370 has a different footprint and pinout from the BM1368, BM1366, BM1397 and BM1387 in previous bitaxe.